 Other than switching your energy supplier or tariff there are a range of ways to get help with your energy costs.
-We know that a lot of households do not claim all the help they are eligible for.
+We know that a lot of households do not claim all the help they are eligible to receive.
+You can check online to see if you are claiming everything to which you are entitled.

-There are also a range of schemes to support those most at risk of fuel poverty, you can find out more about these below.
+There is also a range of schemes to support those most at risk of fuel poverty; you can find out more about these below.

 Warm Home Discount